William Gao

-William Gao (高鑫 (Gāo Xīn); born 20 February 2003) is an English actor and musician.
-He is known for his debut role as Tao Xu in the Netflix series Heartstopper (2022–present), for which he was nominated for a Children's and Family Emmy Award for Outstanding Supporting Performance.
+William Gao Hardy (高鑫 (Gāo Xīn); born 20 February 2003) is an English actor and musician.
+He is known for his debut role as Tao Xu in the Netflix series Heartstopper (2022–2026), for which he was nominated for a Children's and Family Emmy Award for Outstanding Supporting Performance.

 Gao and his younger sister Olivia Hardy formed a music duo called Wasia Project in 2019.

 Early life

 Gao was born on 20 February 2003 and is from South Croydon.
-He is the son of an English father and a Chinese mother who emigrated to England in her twenties.
+He is the son of an English father and a Chinese mother who emigrated to Britain in her twenties.
 He attended Trinity School, where he completed A Levels in Chinese, music and drama in 2022.
 He took up classical piano at the age of 11 and was a member of Trinity Boys Choir.
 He joined the National Youth Theatre in May 2019.

 After finding a casting call on his youth theatre's website, Gao auditioned and was cast as the character of Tao Xu in Heartstopper.